Victorbjay/Quests/Learn Quest6/README.md

 ### Before starting this Quest, ensure to check on your gittea piscine-go, the `go.mod` file shouldn't have the github.com/z01 package else the checker will fail you. delete that 3rd linw entirely
 ##Also for those Testing, make sure you don't add and push those test files to your gittea, stop using `git add .` entirely and use `git add filename` instead.
+Finally, always remember to format any file you create.
 ---

 # 🧩 **Lesson: `printprogramname`**